Public Health

 M.D.-Ph.D.
 Program Requirements for Public Health

-All M.D.-Ph.D. students must meet with the director of graduate studies (DGS) in public health, if they are considering affiliating with public health.
+All M.D.-Ph.D. students must meet with DGS in Public Health, if they are considering affiliating with Public Health.
 Students in this program are expected to meet the guidelines listed below in the time frame outlined.
 The DGS must approve any variations to these requirements.

 Teaching